Skip to content

 Only port 7777 is exposed to the host.
 OpenClaw and PostgreSQL are only reachable within the Docker network.

-No configuration is needed to get started.
-All secrets (session key, encryption key, HMAC signing key) are auto-generated on first start and persisted in Docker volumes so they survive restarts.
+Almost no configuration is needed to get started: session key, encryption key, HMAC signing key, and the database password are auto-generated on first start and persisted in Docker volumes so they survive restarts.
+The one value you set yourself is PINCHY_VERSION — the Compose file refuses to start without a pinned version.
+See the Getting Started guide.

-For production deployments, create a .env file in the project root to pin your own secrets instead of relying on auto-generated ones:
+For production deployments, extend the .env file to pin your own secrets instead of relying on auto-generated ones:

 Terminal window